 7. Use the side of your fingertips:

 When testing your blood sugar, it is important to resist aiming straight for that big area on the tips of your fingers.
-This is because are are more nerve endings on the pads on the finger tips.
+This is because there are more nerve endings on the pads on the finger tips.
 To reduce pain, it is recommended to prick on the side of your fingertips, because there are fewer nerve endings there.

 8. Rotate your pricking sites: